Priyavrat001/uber-clone-client/README.md

 - Protected routes for user and captain dashboards
 - Responsive and modern UI with Tailwind CSS
 - Toast notifications for user feedback
+- Dual-field location suggestion/search (pickup & destination) with active field tracking
+- Live fare price calculation for all vehicle types, fetched from backend
+- Modern, animated UI for all main and nested components using Framer Motion
+- Improved ride booking flow: animated panels, vehicle selection, and fare display
+- Consistent Redux state management for fares, loading, and errors
+- Robust error handling and user feedback for fare fetching and location search

 ## Packages & Technologies Used
 - **React** — UI library for building the app